Psychology Internship Program at the Central Texas VA Healthcare System

 - Housed within a level 1A VA health care system, which provides a broad range of programs, clinics, and patient diversity.

-- Our hub site in Temple, Texas is located 35 miles east of Fort Hood Army Base, one of the largest U.S. military installations in the world and home to over 50,000 soldiers.
-Fort Hood is a primary Army deployment center and provides a steady flow of new veterans into our health care system.
+- Our hub site in Temple, Texas is located 35 miles east of Fort Cavazos Army Base, one of the largest U.S. military installations in the world and home to over 50,000 soldiers.
+Fort Cavazos is a primary Army deployment center and provides a steady flow of new veterans into our health care system.